-and Romer (2004) and Cloyne and Hürtgen (2014), we find that the LATE for the U.S. and the U.K., both of which historically have usually been base countries, is similar to the LATE for the pegging countries in our sample.
+Comparing the sample of open pegs with other subpopulations (e.g. economies that allow the exchange rate to float), we find similar outcome responses to interest rate interventions estimated by OLS.
+If the attenuation bias present in open pegs mirrors that in other subpopulations then, intuitively, the ATE for the full population is likely to be similar to the LATE that we report.
+Moreover, using the instrument in Romer and Romer (2004) and Cloyne and Hürtgen (2014), we find that the LATE for the U.S. and the U.K., both of which historically have usually been base countries, is similar to the LATE for the open pegs.
 This finding suggests that the initial LATE estimates are not driven by factors that also determine the decision to peg.
 For these reasons, we feel reasonably confident that our estimates provide a good approximation to the true, but unmeasurable ATE of interest rates on macroeconomic outcomes.3

-Further reassurance follows in a section where we develop new methods to address potential spillovers from base interest rates into the local economy via channels other than the trilemma.
-To wit, how can one cope with the problem of a potential violation of the exclusion restriction?
-Drawing on the microeconometric literature on control functions we show a couple of interesting and useful results.
-First, although it might appear obvious which way this bias goes, careful calculation shows the direction is ambiguous.
-Second, even so, guided by economic reasoning on the relative magnitudes of local and domestic responses we can place plausible bounds on this bias; we can thus discipline the range of ATE responses that one can reasonably infer from the LATE estimates, and in fact the deviations appear to be small compared to our baseline LP-IV results.
+In principle, unpredictable movements in foreign interest rates could affect pegging economies through channels other than the interest rate.
+Such spillover effects would be a violation of the exclusion restriction and therefore a potential source of bias.
+Drawing on the microeconometrics literature on control functions (see, e.g., Wooldridge 2015) we introduce a couple of interesting and useful results.
+First, although it might appear obvious which way this bias goes, careful calculation shows that its direction is ambiguous.
+Second, even so, guided by economic reasoning we can place plausible bounds on this bias.
+These bounds discipline the range of ATE responses that one can reasonably infer from the LATE estimates, and, in fact, the deviations appear to be small compared to our baseline LP-IV results.